-Each time we are engaged in a higher education website redesign, we find ourselves in a conversation about the purpose of the [.edu].
-It serves many different audiences with vastly different needs.
+Each time we are engaged in a higher education website redesign, we find ourselves in a conversation about the purpose of the .edu as it serves many different audiences with vastly different needs.
 Our belief is that a great college or university website serves the needs of prospective students first.
 If we can serve that audience well, we can impact all other audiences at the highest level.

 Once we've generated consensus around that idea, the conversation generally turns to content ownership: Is the content on the institutional website the property of the university, the author, or some combination therein?
 Website governance is a critical component to every higher education redesign project.